AlexandraBledea/SOA/README.md

 - **`GET /all`** – Retrieves a list of all tasks.
 - **`POST /save`** – Creates and saves a new task.
 - **`GET /{id}`** – Retrieves a task by its ID.
+- **`GET /get-deadline-reminder`** – Requests to a Lambda function (`deadline_reminder`) to compute days until task due dates.
+If the due date is ≤ 3 days away, a reminder email is triggered via RabbitMQ and SMTP.
 - **`PUT /update`** – Updates an existing task.
 - **`PUT /update-status`** – Updates the status of a task.
 - **`DELETE /delete/{id}`** – Deletes a task by its ID.